-In most cases, the intended object or objects used to fill a data widget is obvious: an edit form opened from a data grid is going to require an object selected in the data grid, a data grid gets its objects from a database query, and a nested template grid will retrieve its objects over an association.
-However, sometimes the target objects need to adhere to very specific criteria, or different objects are shown under different circumstances that cannot be handled by XPath.
-In these situations a microflow data source may be required.
+In most cases, you use the Database, XPath, or Association data sources to fill a data widget.
+For example, if the properties of a data grid require an object of an entity selected in the data grid, the data grid gets its objects from a database query.
+Another example is that a nested template grid can retrieve its objects over an association.
+However, sometimes the target objects need to adhere to very specific criteria, or different objects are shown under different circumstances that cannot be handled by an XPath.
+In these situations a Microflow data source may be required.

 When a data widget with a microflow data source is displayed in the browser or refreshed, it runs the designated microflow and displays the return value.
-The manner in which the objects are acquired in the microflow is entirely up to the designer.
-This allows for unlimited control over the exact objects returned.
+The manner in which the objects are acquired in the microflow is entirely up to you, which allows for unlimited control over what objects to return.

 A microflow data source ignores all context.
 It performs the actions described in the microflow, nothing else.
-For example: nested data widgets with a microflow data source will not automatically create or invoke associations to the encasing data view.
+For example, nested data containers with a microflow data source will not automatically create or invoke associations to the encasing data widget.

-The data grid above needs to display a list of potential orders based on the order type.
-If the OrderType of the encasing Order is set to ‘Cars’ then the grid should display all Products for which the boolean Motorized is set to true.
-If the OrderType is ‘Bicycles’ only objects for which Motorized is false need be shown.
-If OrderType is empty the data grid should remain empty.
+If the OrderType of the Order entity is set to Cars, then the data grid should display all the Products for which the Boolean Motorized is set to true.
+If the OrderType is Bicycles, only objects for which Motorized is set to false need be shown.
+Finally, if OrderType is empty, the data grid should remain empty.

-Because of the mismatch in attribute types this cannot be constrained by XPath and a microflow data source is required.
+Because of the mismatch in attribute types, this cannot be constrained by XPath, so a microflow data source is required.

-Designates the microflow used to populate the widget.
-This microflow will be run whenever the widget is loaded into the browser or refreshed.
-The microflow must have a return value of either an object or a list of objects, depending on the widget being used.
+This designates the microflow to be used to populate the data widget.
+This microflow will be run whenever the data widget is loaded into the browser or refreshed.
+The microflow must have a return value of either an object or a list of objects, depending on the data widget being used.

 Microflow settings opens a dialog box enabling you to specify what parameters will be passed to the microflow.